 The FFT convolution is done using FFTs from the FFTW package, is parallelized using OpenMP.
 Special options allow the consideration of image charges at a cathode.
-This method will be able to handle lower energy bunches than the slice method (§19.4.2) the disadvantage is that the fft\3d and cathode\fft\3d methods will be slower.
+This method will be able to handle lower energy bunches than the slice method (§20.4.2) the disadvantage is that the fft_3d and cathode_fft_3d methods will be slower.

-Note: The mesh size is set by the csr\pram parameter space\charge\mesh\size (§10.5).
+Note: The mesh size is set by the csr_pram parameter $space_charge_mesh_size$ (§11.5).

-19.5 High Energy Space Charge
+20.5 High Energy Space Charge

 Bmad has a code module for simulating the effect of space charge (SC) at high energies.
-This is separate from the regular space charge calculation of §19.4.
+This is separate from the regular space charge calculation of $\S20.4$.
 Thus it should be noted that turning on of both the regular space charge and the high energy space charge in the same element will result in double counting of the space charge effect.

 The advantage of the high energy space charge algorithm is that the kick on a given particle is computed assuming a Gaussian beam with the beam size calculated using emittances supplied by the user.
-Thus the high energy space charge calculation can be done in single particle tracking (§19) as opposed to the beam tracking that must be used for the regular space charge calculation.
+Thus the high energy space charge calculation can be done in single particle tracking (§20) as opposed to the beam tracking that must be used for the regular space charge calculation.
 The other advantage is that the high energy space charge calculation is quick since it is assumed that the kick is small enough so that the kick is only applied once per lattice element.
-The disadvantage of the high energy space charge calculation is that there is the assumption that the beam distribution is Gaussian which is generally acceptable for storage rings at relatively high energy but will not accurate in other situations.
+The disadvantage of the high energy space charge calculation that the beam distribution is Gaussian which is generally acceptable for storage rings at relatively high energy but will not accurate in other situations.

-If a Bmad based program has been constructed to use the high energy space charge module (the documentation for the program should indicate if this is true), the high energy space charge force can be turned on or off by setting the bmad\com[high\energy\space\charge\on] parameter (§10.2, §9.4).
+If a Bmad based program has been constructed to use the high energy space charge module (the documentation for the program should indicate if this is true), the high energy space charge force can be turned on or off by setting the bmad_com[high_energy_space_charge_on] parameter (§11.2, §10.4).

 The high energy space charge kick is computed assuming a gaussian bunch shape where N is the number of particles in the bunch.
 This equation is similar to Eq.
-(19.37) except that $\rho(z)$ has been replaced assuming that the longitudinal distribution is Gaussian.
+(20.37) except that $\rho(z)$ has been replaced assuming that the longitudinal distribution is Gaussian.
 For particles close to the bunch core the kick is linear with displacement giving rise to a tune shift [Decking00].